 To assert that yoga is a single set of practices or ideas is utterly unfounded.
-Yoga is an extremely diverse set of teachings which have evolved over the last 2,000+ years to meet the needs of the culture and time period it is serving.
-Yoga has always taken different forms to stay relevant and useful to the times.
-For modern practitioners, trying to grasp the vast array of yogic practices can be downright confusing!
+Yoga is an extremely diverse set of practices which have evolved over the last 5,000+ years to meet the needs of the culture and time period it is serving.
+It seems yoga takes different forms constantly to stay relevant and useful to the times.
+For modern practitioners, trying to grasp the vast array of yogic practices can be overwhelming and downright confusing!

-Approximately 2,000 year ago, a man named Maharishi Patanjali noticed a similar phenomena in his time and decided to document the essential understandings of yoga in a highly scientific manner.
+Fortunately, approximately 2,000 year ago a man named Maharishi Patanjali noticed a similar phenomena in his time and decided to document the essential understandings of yoga in a highly scientific manner.
 Throughout history, the Yoga Sutra's have been almost universally accepted as the essential text of yoga.
-This is a remarkable accomplishment and speaks to the true genius of this man.
-In the Yoga Sutras, Patanjali precisely describes the states of mind a yogi seeks to achieve, as well as the disciplines and practices they must attend to in order to make Samadi a reality in life.
-With striking detail, he maps out the many obstacles a yogi will inevitably face on this path.
-The words are highly practical.
+This is a remarkable accomplishment and speak to the true genius of this man.

-Modern practitioners can seek clarity by going back to the origins of yoga through the Yoga Sutras.
+Sutras are short, formuliac verses that capture the most distilled essence of an idea.
+In the Yoga Sutras, Patanjali precisely describes the states of mind a yogi seeks to achieve, as well as the disciplines and practices a yogi must attend to in order to make Samadi a reality in the life.
+With striking detail he also maps out the many obstacles a yogi will inevitably face while seeking Samadi, or complete absorption in the self.
+This text is highly practical.
 In this course we will dive deeply into the nuances of this text, which will help give you clarity and insight into the true nature of the yogic practices.
 Studying this text takes a very long time, and should be done slowly and diligently.
-Even tiny clarifications on these words can deepen your grasp of the subject and bring huge benefits to your life.
-Hopefully, you will revisit this text many times throughout your life.
-Our goal here is to inspire you to understand and appreciate its application to your life.
+Even tiny clarifications on these words can deepen your graps of the subject and bring huge benefits to your life.